IdoY12/Vacations-project/README.md

 🚀 Project Setup & Run Guide

-Important: Make sure the init script is executable
+### LocalStack Init Script Permissions

-LocalStack only runs .sh scripts if they have execute permission.
+LocalStack runs initialization scripts from `/etc/localstack/init/ready.d`.
+For the script to run, it **must be executable**.

-Run this once after cloning the repo:
+After cloning the repository, run:

 chmod +x localstack/init/ready.d/s3-init.sh

-Otherwise LocalStack will start without uploading the images.
+If you skip this step, LocalStack will start without uploading the demo images.

 This project contains Frontend (React), Backend (Node + Express + Sequelize), MySQL, and LocalStack (S3 mock) — all running together via Docker Compose.